 April Lane, the Graduate Resource Specialist, is located in the College of Education, room 356.
 She is here to help with identifying and navigating campus and community resources for graduate students.
-Contact by phone at 909-537-5058 or e-mail alane@csusb.edu or schedule a Zoom appointment: see the Graduate Resource Specialist web page.
+Contact by phone at 909-537-5058 or e-mail alane@csusb.edu.
+To schedule a virtual appointment, visit the Graduate Resource Specialist web page.

-The Graduate Student Society: The purpose of The Graduate Student Society (TGSS) is to foster a deeper social and academic bond between the graduate students of CSUSB.
+Graduate Student Society

+The purpose of The Graduate Student Society (TGSS) is to foster a deeper social and academic bond between the graduate students of CSUSB.
 TGSS is intended to help strengthen the connection of graduate students to one another, across disciplines, to enhance the college experience of this demographic.
 Graduate school can be a time of stress and isolation.
 TGSS seeks to lessen these hardships through social and networking opportunities and advocacy work for graduate students.
 No graduate student needs to be an island.
 Come bond for years among peers.
-Contact TGSS at the graduate students ociety.csusb@gmail.com.
+Additional information about TGSS can be found at csusb.campuslabs.com/engage/organization/tgss